About financial counselling

 There are a growing number of services advertising on television, radio and in local newspapers that say they can solve your debt problems.

 Many of them are costly and don’t set out the full range of choices you may have.
-They may focus on one solution such as a Debt Agreement (under the Bankruptcy Act).
+They may focus on one solution such as a Debt Agreement (under the Bankruptcy Act) or budgeting.

 These “solutions” often provide greater financial benefit to the company offering them, than they will to you.